vfulco/docker-shiny/README.md

 shiny server: 1.2.2.367

-Dockerfile to be use to build image for docker container with ubuntu 14.04 plus sshd service and Shiny-server
+Dockerfile to be use to build image for docker container with quantumobject/docker-baseimage and Shiny-server

 Shiny server : use to host and manage shiny application (R - powered web application)

 To make it work :

-docker run -d -p 3838 quantumobject/docket-shiny
+docker run -d -p 3838 quantumobject/docker-shiny

 You can check http://rstudio.github.io/shiny-server/latest/#configuration-settings for more info about shiny-server